youngwoo-yoon/genea_visualizer/README.md

 - Server, hosted by the GENEA organizers at http://129.192.81.125/
 - Server, hosted locally by you using the files from this repository
-- Blender scripts, for working directly with your own Blender installation
+- Stand-alone, for using the supplied Blender script with an existing Blender installation

 For each BVH file, two videos are produced: